 Black Hat reviews are a little like Red Team reviews in that I have never seen two people conduct them the same way.
 However, the subject of a Black Hat review is very different from that of a Red Team review.
-At a high level, a Black Hat review is a competitive assessment to address who the competition is and their strengths and weaknesses.
+A Black Hat review is a competitive assessment to consider who the competition is, what their strengths and weaknesses, and how you should position against them in your proposal.
 The best Black Hat reviews score your company and your competition against the anticipated evaluation criteria.

 There are many techniques for acquiring and assessing competitive intelligence.
 These range from simple SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis to more sophisticated methodologies.
 The technique you use is less important than your diligence at implementing it.
 However, like risk assessment and quality assurance, if you don’t implement a formal methodology, you won't consistently get good results.

 Also, any assessment is only going to be as good as the data it's based on.
 Gathering good competitive intelligence takes time.
 If you simply bring all the stakeholders into a meeting and ask them what they know about the competition, you will not get the best data to work with.
 You must collect and validate competitive intelligence data throughout the lead qualification and capture phases of the pursuit if you are going to have solid data to assess at a Black Hat review.